 Through exposure to an increased number of patients using cannabis, Dr Sulak gathered valuable knowledge from their consumption habits, varying health conditions, and forms of cannabis people were consuming.

-The more he learnt through his patients, the more he realised that their positive experiences and outcomes were correlating and supporting what scientific literature was saying about medicinal cannabis.
+The more he learnt through his patients, the more he realised that their positive experiences and outcomes were supporting what scientific literature was saying about medicinal cannabis.